robren/quandl_fund_xlsx/README.rst

 Configuration
 -------------

+You will need a Quandl API key.
+This maybe obtained by signing up, for free at `https://www.quandl.com/sign-up-modal?defaultModal=showSignUp`_.
+The key will then be available under "profile" when logging into Quandl.
+This key allows for access to sample data for many of the datasets.

-If you have have a key for the free sample data set the  QUANDL_API_SF0_KEY environment variable.
-If you have paid access to the full range of fundamentals data set the QUANDL_API_SF1_KEY in the environment.
+If you have have a key for the free sample data set the  QUANDL_API_SF0_KEY environment variable to the value of your key.

+If you have paid for access to the Sharadar fundamentals data set, then set the QUANDL_API_SF1_KEY in the environment.

 .. code:: bash